 This is not witchcraft or black magic, although I’m not entirely convinced of that.
 I read a lot of fantasy books so I have some thoughts… But seriously, we know for a fact that this crazy coupling happens.

 Groups of tiny things can become entangled, just as the two penguin electrons became entangled.
 For things to become entangled, they first must be in close proximity to each other.
-Whether it be phosphate ions or nervous tissue, such as the stellate ganglion, I believe it all has the potential to be quantumly entangled with other parts or systems of our body.
+Whether it be phosphate ions or nervous tissue, such as the stellate ganglion, I believe it all has the potential to be quantumly entangled or somehow connected with other parts or systems of our body.
 I base this, in part, on the fact that when we are first conceived, we are made up 3 primary types of cells, that then differentiate to form the human body.
 These are the endoderm, mesoderm & ectoderm.
 I posit the acupuncture meridians are a poorly understood representation of sclerotomal quantum entanglement throughout our body.
 There, prove me wrong!
 Hahaha, not possible, yet.

 Remember the story I told you earlier, about sticking a needle into someone’s ankle and watching her jaw bounce around like she was freezing?
 She had chronic jaw pathology by the way, that significantly improved after this happened.
 What if these two parts of this person’s body were somehow entangled?
 And by addressing the ankle, the corresponding entangled tissue in the jaw also improved?
 Or was the entangled tissue in the brain, that caused the jaw to change?
 What if this is really what acupuncture meridians are?
 A kind of map for typical quantumly coupled portions of our bodies and brains?
 What if the homunculus is in some way a map of quantum systems that we understand exist, but not precisely how?